RemiDouence/Agda-for-Programmers-Public/README.md

 **If you find this repository useful, please let me know at remi dot douence @ imt minus atlantique dot fr**

-The code is presented in three different versions:
+The code is presented in two different versions:

-1. In Agda MarkDown: (`.agda`) Agda with markdown as comments (each non Agda line is prefixed by `--MD `) A line prefixed with `--EXO ` is a definition to be completed.
-  Converters can extract either the exercice or its solution.
-  This format `.agda` loads fine in my Agda installation.
-  It can be used to develop literate markdown files.

-2. In Agda Literate: (`.lagda.md`) literate markdown https://agda.readthedocs.io/en/v2.6.3/tools/literate-programming.html#literate-markdown
+1. In ExoDoc: (`.lagda.md`) literate markdown
+  https://agda.readthedocs.io/en/v2.6.3/tools/literate-programming.html#literate-markdown
   I could not load this format in my Agda installation.
 Yet it renders nicely on github.
 It is the one you wish to browse online.

-3. in Agda: (`.agda`) plain Agda without markdown (the markdown as comments lines are erased) This format loads fine in my Agda installation.
+2. in ExoSrc: (`.agda`) plain Agda without markdown (the markdown as comments lines are erased) This format loads fine in my Agda installation.
   It can be used to focus on code.